Middlesex Militia: French Revolutionary and Napoleonic Wars

 The militia was already being embodied when Revolutionary France declared war on Britain on 1 February 1793.
 The French Revolutionary Wars saw a new phase for the English militia: they were embodied for a whole generation, and became regiments of full-time professional soldiers (though restricted to service in the British Isles), which the regular army increasingly saw as a prime source of recruits.
-They served in coast defences, manning garrisons, guarding prisoners of war, and for internal security, while their traditional local defence duties were taken over by the Volunteers and mounted Yeomanry.Knight, pp. 78–9, 111, 255, 411.
+They served in coast defences, manning garrisons, guarding prisoners of war, and for internal security, while their traditional local defence duties were taken over by the Volunteers and mounted Yeomanry.

 Middlesex remained one of the 'black spots' for militia recruitment: in August 1793 the Western Regiment was 90 men short of the number it should have embodied.
 In a fresh attempt to have as many men as possible under arms for home defence in order to release regulars, the Government created the Supplementary Militia, a compulsory levy of men to be trained in their spare time, to be incorporated in the Regular Militia in emergency and to keep up its numbers.
 Middlesex's 's quota was fixed at 5820 men.
 The suburban subdivisions of Westminster, Holborn and Finsbury provided 4987 of the quota.
 The number of militia regiments in the county was increased to five.
 But when the first training of the Middlesex Supplementary Militia was held, only 70 came put of 485 summoned.
 The Earl of Mansfield, colonel of the Eastern Regiment, complained in November 1798 that he had only received 120 of the supplementary men instead of over 700 he was due, and half of them were unfit.
-In 1799 the Westminster Regiment was 745 men short.Hay, pp. 150–52.
+In 1799 the Westminster Regiment was 745 men short.
 One of the new regiments was the 4th Middlesex or South Middlesex Militia.
 The regiment was reduced in 1799.

 In January 1796 the colonel of the Westminster Regiment, John Fenton-Cawthorne, MP, was court-martialled for withholding money he was due to have paid his men, and forcing them to pay for clothing (from his contractor) that they did not need.
 After a long and widely reported trial, the court found him guilty on seven charges and ordered him to be cashiered from the service.
-He was also expelled from Parliament.Western, pp. 344–54.
+He was also expelled from Parliament.

 In 1804 the three regiments of Middlesex Militia were awarded the prefix 'Royal', giving the following titles, which were held until 1852: